esFerDev/shop/docs/documentation/properties-system.md

   - `BreakingIntoCooldown` How often a player can steal a property.
   - `LockpickDamage` How much damage the lockpick does in the mini-game [(see more here).](./Requirements-for-my-scripts.md#lockpick).
   - `LockpickAttempts` How many attempts a player has to force the door [(see more here).](./Requirements-for-my-scripts.md#lockpick).
+  - `LockpickingAnimation` The animation played by the player when lockpicking the door.
+  - `SafeCrackerToolNeeded` Is a specific tool needed to open a safe?
+It is important to remember that the safe will only appear if the property owner has purchased it, otherwise the money will be spread around the property.
+  - `SafeCrackerToolItem` (only if `SafeCrackerToolNeeded`'s option is activated) The item that the player needs to have to open a safe.
+  - `UseSafeCracker` As soon as the player cracks the safe, the item will be removed from his inventory.
   - **Stealing options**:
       - `KeyHash` The key the player must press to steal items and money [(see here the different keys).](https://github.com/mja00/redm-shit/blob/master/nuiweaponspawner/config.lua)
       - `SearchTime` How much time the player has to steal once he enters the door.
       - `Time` How much time the player has to steal once he enters the door (not the same as `BreakIntoPermission`).
       - `Distance` How far the player must be from the steal zone to be able to steal.
+      - `DistanceSafe` How far the player must be from the safe to be able to crack it.
       - `MarkerType` Marker type of the stealing zone [(see marker types here).](https://github.com/femga/rdr3_discoveries/blob/master/graphics/markers/marker_types.lua)
       - `MarkerColor` Marker color of the stealing zone.
       - `MarkerScale` Marker scale of the stealing zone.
+      - `MarkerTypeSafe` Marker type of the zone of the safe [(see marker types here).](https://github.com/femga/rdr3_discoveries/blob/master/graphics/markers/marker_types.lua)
+      - `MarkerColorSafe` Marker color of the zone of the safe.
+      - `MarkerScaleSafe` Marker scale of the zone of the safe.
       - `AnimDict` Anim dict played while stealing.
       - `AnimLib` Anim lib played while stealing.